Dr Damian Lidgard

 My primary education is in zoology so much of my inspiration for seeing and photography comes from nature.
 My zoological studies into the behaviour of animals in their natural environment, and training in the meditative art form of Miksang contemplative photography, has taught me to quietly observe and photograph the world around me.
-This approach allows me to experience raw perceptions as they arise, either from nature or the city street, and capture their true expressions on film.
+This approach allows me to experience raw perceptions as they arise, either from nature or the city street.

 I hope that this website will allow you to understand my approach to photography so if, one day, you purchase a photograph from me you will have an understanding of how that photograph came to be.

 “What a work of art is all about is a sense of delight.
 Touch here, touch there, delight.
 It is an appreciation of things as they are and of what one is — which produces an enormous spark.
 Something happens — clicks — and the poet writes poems, the painter paints pictures, the musician composes music.”